WE Local St. Louis Keynote Speakers

 In her 30 years at Caterpillar, DelVecchio has held numerous positions in engineering and manufacturing including the build and start-up for a green field facility in China.
 Previously, she was the Hose & Coupling Engineering Manager, as well as the New Product Introduction Manager for Cat Fuel Systems.
 She also managed the project management office for Caterpillar engines.
 More recently, DelVecchio developed an engineering pipeline strategy to ensure the best engineering talent is available to meet global enterprise needs.

 DelVecchio holds a B.S. in chemical engineering from the University of Cincinnati in Ohio.
-She was the 2013-2014 president of the Society of Women Engineers She was name a fellow of the society in 2015 and was received the society’s Advocating Women in Engineering Award in 2018.
-DelVecchio is the secretary of the Women in Engineering Committee for the World Federation of Engineering Organization, representing the American Association of Engineering Societies and is championing global expansion of the Society of Women Engineers.
+She was the 2013-2014 president of the Society of Women Engineers.
+She was named a fellow of the society in 2015 and received the society’s Advocating Women in Engineering Award in 2018.
+DelVecchio is the secretary of the Women in Engineering Committee for the World Federation of Engineering Organization, representing the American Association of Engineering Societies, and is championing global expansion of the Society of Women Engineers.
 She has spoken in a dozen countries on the value of gender diversity in engineering and continues to advocate for women.

 DelVecchio lives in Peoria, IL with her husband of 28 years and their cats Abe and Thomas.
 She is looking forward to graduating from Caterpillar in April 2019 and starting the next phase of her live